brendanjmeade/tde/README.md

 There are also two Python TDE implementations:
 - Richard Styron (richard@earth-analysis.com) has produced a python version! (https://github.com/cossatot/tri_dislocations_python)
-- [`cutde`](https://github.com/tbenthompson/cutde) has parallelized and optionally GPU accelerated implementations of the TDE method from Nikkhoo and Walter 2015.
+- **HIGHLY RECOMMENDED IN 2021:** [`cutde`](https://github.com/tbenthompson/cutde) has parallelized and optionally GPU accelerated implementations of the TDE method from Nikkhoo and Walter 2015.